NixOS/nix/doc/manual/src/contributing/cli-guideline.md

 ### Progress

-For longer running commands we should provide and overview of the progress.
+For longer running commands we should provide and overview the progress.
 This is shown best in `nix build` example:

 ```shell